Bashi-bazouk: Origin and history

-Many Afro-Turks, Crimean Tatars, Muslim Roma, and Pomaks were bashi-bazouks in Rumelia.
+Many Afro-Turks, Albanians, Crimean Tatars, Muslim Roma, and Pomaks were bashi-bazouks in Rumelia.

 An attempt by Koca Hüsrev Mehmed Pasha to disband his Albanian bashi-bazouks in favor of his regular forces began the rioting which led to the establishment of Muhammad Ali's Khedivate of Egypt.
 The use of bashi-bazouks was abandoned by the end of the 19th century.
 However, self-organized bashi-bazouk troops still appeared later.

 The term "bashibozouk" has also been used for a mounted force, existing in peacetime in various provinces of the Ottoman Empire, which performed the duties of gendarmerie.

 Reputation and atrocities

 The bashi-bazouks were notorious for being violently brutal and undisciplined, thus giving the term its second, colloquial meaning of "undisciplined bandit" in many languages.
-A notable example of this use is in the comic series The Adventures of Tintin, where the word is often used as an insult by Captain Haddock.
+The term was popularised in the 20th century by the comic series The Adventures of Tintin, where the word is frequently used as an insult by Captain Haddock.

 The Batak massacre (1876) was carried out by thousands of bashi-bazouks sent to quell a local rebellion.
-Likewise, bashi-bazouks perpetrated the massacres of Candia and Phocaea in 1898 and 1914.
-During the 1903 Ilinden-Preobrazhenie Uprising in Ottoman Macedonia, these troops burned 119 villages and destroyed 8400 houses, and over 50,000 Bulgarian refugees fled into the mountains.
+Likewise, bashi-bazouks perpetrated the massacres of Candia in 1898 and Phocaea in 1914.
+During the 1903 Ilinden-Preobrazhenie Uprising in Ottoman Macedonia, these troops burned 119 villages and destroyed 8400 houses, and over 50,000 Bulgarian refugees had to flee into the mountains.